RRM101/fallguyloadr/README.md

 # fallguyloadr

-a loader for the last good version of Fall Guys (v10.8.1)
+a loader for Fall Guys v10.8.1